openMF/mifos-gazelle-demo-runtime/CONTRIBUTING.md

 - Engage the community in working toward the best possible solution
 - Enable a sustainable system for maintainers to review contributions

-Please follow these steps to have your contribution considered by the maintainers:

-1.  **Fork the repository** and create your branch from `main`.
-2. If you've added code that should be tested, **add tests**.
-3. If you've changed APIs, **update the documentation**.
-4. Ensure the test suite passes.
-5. Make sure your code lints.
-6. Issue that pull request!

 ## Development Workflow